• Skip to primary navigation

 A plate of gluten-free french fried onions next to a casserole dish being made into a gluten-free green bean casserole.

-How to use gluten-free french fried onions.
+How to use gluten-free French fried onions.

 My kids call these my cheater gluten-free onion rings, so they will literally just eat them plain out of the oil as I am making them.
 Our youngest will even dip them into some ranch.
 Besides just eating them, you can use several more ways.